-- 29. The FSM measure is based on the population of students matched to the Department for Education's National Pupil Database (NPD) who were identified as having ever been eligible for FSM in school.
-The NPD census for KS4 covers pupils attending maintained schools in England, and censuses for academic years from 2009-10 to the latest, have been matched to HESA and ILR student records.
+- 31. The free school meal (FSM) measure is based on the population of students matched to the Department for Education's National Pupil Database (NPD) who were identified as having ever been eligible for FSM in school.
+The NPD census for key stage 4 (KS4) covers pupils attending maintained and independent schools in England, and censuses for academic years from 2009-10 to the latest, have been matched to HESA and ILR student records.
 From academic year 2013-14, the NPD data includes local authority maintained Pupil Referral Units and alternative provision academies, including alternative provision free schools.
-Since pupils are generally 15 years old in their last year of KS4, the academic year 2014-15 is the earliest year that a full cohort of young entrants (under 21 on entry) can be tracked back to the NPD. - 30.
+Since pupils are generally 15 years old in their last year of KS4, the academic year 2014-15 is the earliest academic year that a full cohort of young entrants (under 21 on entry) can be tracked back to the NPD. - 32.
 Consequently, FSM measures are reported for the first two stages of the student lifecycle, which are access and continuation.
-For the access lifecycle stage the full five-year time series is reported.
-In the continuation lifecycle stage, for full-time students the latest four years (2014-15 to 2017-18) are reported, and for part-time students the latest three years (2014-15 to 2016-17) are reported.
+For the access lifecycle stage, the full five-year time series is reported.
+In the continuation lifecycle stage, for full-time students the latest five years (2014-15 to 2018-19) are reported, and for part-time students the latest four years (2014-15 to 2017-18) are reported.